 In addition to lighting, spacing is an important consideration.
 Some varieties of climbing philodendron can get up to the ceiling in just a year or two.
 Any plant that gets too big to be moved in such a short amount of time should be taken off the list of possible dorm room décor.

 Plants add elegance and simple comfortable touches, but dorm room décor should be functional.
 If you spend time and energy keeping your plants healthy, it will be an unfortunate graduation present to have to leave them behind.

 Some dorm room plant ideas include a mixed herb pot that can be used to add life to hot pot or microwaved meals.
 You can also plant aquatic plants in an aquarium or keep small moisture loving plants in a glass terrarium.

 To keep high light plants healthy in low light industrial buildings, use a plant light or florescent bulb in place of the incandescent light bulb in a regular lamp.
 Take your ferns and humidity loving plants to the shower with you once a week to soak up the steam and ambient moisture.

 Basic Care for Dorm Room Plants

-An indoor plants will purify your air and enrich your living space, even if it is tiny and temporary!
+Indoor plants will purify your air and enrich your living space, even if they are tiny and temporary!